 Archive jobs are used to create exact (1:1) copies of storages.
-Combined with the program's data retention policy, they form a control mechanism for storage data growth: only the most recent backup data is kept locally while the rest is stored in an external resource.
+Combined with the program's data retention policy, they form a control mechanism for the storage data growth: only the most recent backup data is kept locally while the rest is stored in an external resource.

 Archive jobs are defined separately for each storage by using an archive job configuration wizard.
-Each storage is treated as a whole, so an exact copy (snapshot) of the current storage state is created in the archive process - all items, including all of their versions and folder structure are archived.
+Each storage is treated as a whole, so an exact copy (snapshot) of the current storage state is created in the archive process – all items, including all of their versions and folder structure, are archived.

 Every time an archive job is started, a completely new archive is created – the incremental backup mechanism is available only for the backup jobs, not for the archive jobs.

 Contrary to storages, in which items are kept as binary files, archives store data as versioned XML files and (always encrypted) FTS binary data files.
 Data format conversion during an archiving (and importing) process is transparent for the user.
-Moreover, archives keep metadata about their own structure and version, so in any future versions of the program it will be possible to import old archives and convert them to current formats.
+Moreover, archives keep metadata about their own structure and version, so in any future versions of the program, it will be possible to import old archives and convert them into current formats.